Most of the information generated on this subject presently has been

 Border Collies, which have a very different herding style from Catahoulas.

-to go on.
-For further information I suggest starting with the links on the Canine
+go on.
+For further information I suggest starting with

 have herding instinct.

 I'm sure it is obvious by this point that if herding instinct is not